openvinotoolkit/openvino/docs/ops/infrastructure/Loop_5.md

 ```

 1. The body graph first input called "current iteration" is an integer scalar number specifying current iteration number.
 The iteration number starts from 0 and incremented by one for each iteration.
-2. The body graph first output called "termination condition" is a boolean scalar value.
+2. The body graph first output called "condition" is a boolean scalar value.
 This value is used to decide whenever to perform the next iteration or not.

 Loop operation description in the IR has regular sections: `input` and `output`.
-They connect Loop body to the outer graph and specify termination condition(s).
+They connect Loop body to the outer graph and specify condition(s).
 Loop operation description in the IR also has several special sections: `body`, `port_map` and `back_edges` similar to the ones from the TensorIterator operation but having some important features described below.

 3. The body operation getting an input from the main graph should have an entry in the `port_map` section of the Loop operation.
 These edges connect input ports of the Loop with the body `Parameter`s.